Society for the Teaching of Psychology: Annual Conference on Teaching (ACT)

 STP runs its own flagship conference, the Annual Conference on Teaching (ACT) in October of each year.
 ACT serves to disseminate effective teaching practices and share research on the Scholarship of Teaching and Learning (SoTL).
-The ACT conference attracts hundreds of attendees, including graduate students and new instructors as well as seasoned professors of psychology.
-Attendees are able to engage in professional development through participation in a SoTL workshop (see above under resources) that pairs instructors with mentors to develop research strategies to evaluate the effectiveness of different approaches and method of teaching.
+The ACT conference attracts hundreds of attendees, including graduate students and new instructors as well as seasoned instructors of psychology.

 ACT began in 2003 as the STP Best Practices Conference that was an outgrowth of the deliberations of the Assessment Group at the Psychology Partnership Program (P3) that was sponsored by APA and hosted by James Madison University in 1999.
 The first BP Conference was in Atlanta and dealt with assessment.
 The conference was such a success that the Society made it an annual event.
 Each of the BPs were themed conferences offering best practice presentations on limited topics until 2014 when the event was renamed The Annual Conference on Teaching and the program was opened to accept posters and symposia on all areas dealing with the teaching of psychology.
 Since 2003, the conference has been held in or around Atlanta.
 With the change in focus of the conference and the decision to conduct the STP Annual Business Meeting and Awards Ceremonies at ACT, the Society decided to begin moving ACT around the country.
-The first move took the conference to San Antonio, TX, in October 2017, followed by Phoenix, AZ (2018) and Denver, CO (2019).